Frosty515/Custom-Arch/docs/design.md

 - There is a console I/O device on ports 0-15
 - A raw read/write of a byte will read/write to the console via stdin/stderr respectively
 - Any other sized read/write will be ignored

+## The BIOS

+- The BIOS has a dedicated memory region from 0xF000'0000 to 0xFFFF'FFFF.
+- The IP register is set to 0xF000'0000 on boot.